clara-jr/redismb/README.md

 ### Create a Subscriber

-Subscribers listen for messages on specific channels and consume them.
+Subscribers listen for messages on specific channels and consume them while assigned to a consumer group.
 You can create a subscriber instance like this:

 ```javascript
 const subscriber = new Subscriber({ channels: ['channel'], group: 'group' });